ShawnGabriel/3D-Mesh-Reconstruction-From-Point-Clouds/README.md

 Necessary packages can be found above in `packages.txt`.

 ## Instructions
-1. Load c1load.py, make sure to change the
+> Note : Make sure to change the directory of files where needed.
+1. Load `c1load.py`.